softwaremill/bootzooka/frontend.md

 	npm install

-and

-	bower install

 This will install all required dependencies for this project.
-If all is well you can start your development version of frontend by issuing `grunt server` from command line (or running the provided `frontend-start` script in the main directory).
+If all is well you can start your development version of frontend by issuing `npm start` from command line (or running the provided `frontend-start` script in the main directory).
 It should start your browser and point you to [Bootzooka home page](http://0.0.0.0:9090/#/).

 ## Development

-Build system exposes several tasks that can be run. `Gruntfile.js` contains all the build configuration.
-Run it with `grunt <task>` if you have grunt installed globally or via `./node_modules/.bin/grunt <task>` if installed locally.
+Build system exposes several tasks that can be run, you can find them in `package.json` file. `webpack.config.js` contains all the build configuration.

 The most important tasks exposed are:

-* `grunt server`
-* `grunt server:dist`
+* `npm start`
+* `npm run dist`
-* `grunt build`
+* `npm run build`
-* `grunt test`
+* `npm run test`
-* `grunt autotest`

-## `Grunt server` task
+## `npm start` task

 This task serves Bootzooka application on port `9090` on `0.0.0.0` (it is available to all hosts from the same network).
 Your default browser should open at this location.
-All requests to `/rest/` context for data will be proxied to port `8080` when it expects backend server to be run.
+All requests to `/api/` context for data will be proxied to port `8080` when it expects backend server to be run.

-Grunt will watch for any change in frontend files (templates, js files, styles) and every change is automatically compiled (if necessary) and browser is automatically refreshed to apply changes.
+Webpack will watch for any change in frontend files (templates, js files, styles) and every change is automatically compiled (if necessary) and browser is automatically refreshed to apply changes.
 No need to refresh it by hand.

-**Note: if you have LiveReload extension enabled in you browser, please disable it so that it doesn't interfere with Grunt's**

 In this task all scripts are served in non-concatenated and non-minified version from their original locations (if possible).

-## `Grunt server:dist` task
+## `npm run dist` task

 This task is similar to the one above with one difference: it preprocessess all the files in order to create distribution (it currently includes concatenation of scripts files), runs tests and serves application from this freshly baked distribution version.
 This server's version doesn't watch for file changes.

-## `Grunt build` task
+## `npm run build` task

 It runs all tests and builds everything to as distribution version to `dist` directory.
 It doesn't fire up the proxy server.

-## `Grunt test` task
+## `npm run test` task

-It simply tests the build one time.
-Tests are run with Karma runner using PhantomJS as default browser.
-Whole tests configuration is in `karma-config.js` file in `ui` project.

-## `Grunt autotest` task

 This task runs tests and watches for changes in files.
 When change is detected it runs tests automatically.
 This is especially helpful in hard-development mode.
+Tests are run with Karma runner using PhantomJS as default browser.
+Whole tests configuration is in `karma-config.js` file in `ui` project.

 ## Distribution and deployment

 Although in development `ui` is separate project there is no need to deploy it separately.
-All files from `ui/dist/webapp` (which are genereated during `grunt build`) are used by `backend` to build the final fat-jar application or `.war` package.
+All files from `ui/dist/webapp` (which are genereated during `npm run build`) are used by `backend` to build the final fat-jar application or `.war` package.
 All necessary integration with SBT (backend build) is provided.
 That means when you issue `package` in SBT, you get a complete web application which contains both server side and frontend components.
 You can drop it into your web container (as usual).